Astronauts, who have the opportunity to view Earth from space, experience a cognitive shift called the overview effect.

 Recognition of Leadership

-Because many mentors have contributed to Boryana and JB’s trajectories, they strive to pay it forward through the Straubel Foundation: to be there for the next generation of young leaders with big ideas.
+JB and Boryana have had the honor of studying human top performance and helping develop human potential in both the for-profit and non-profit realms.
+Because many mentors have contributed to their personal and professional trajectories, they strive to pay it forward through the Straubel Foundation: to be there for the next generation of young leaders with big ideas.
 The Straubel Foundation discovers talent organically, through referrals and through our annual leadership awards.

 Our purpose is to be a positive catalyst in their lives, increasing their ability to do more than they could ever imagine.
 We help grow emerging leaders by supporting their work so that they may learn and shine.
 We stay by their side to coach.
 We partner with our rising stars and help them identify their individual “super powers” and assist them in architecting a professional path that can maximize their personal impact.
 We also support our rising stars by introducing them to key people in their field.